RelativeMedia/sails-PassportLocalMongoExample/README.md

 #sails-PassportLocalMongoExample
-This is a working example of how to get authentication working on sailsjs 0.9.
+This is a working example of how to get authentication working on sailsjs 0.9.3

-**This was originally written using a pre-released version of 0.9.x.
-I am working on re-writing the readme and refactoring for 0.9.3.
-Until then use this as an example to create your own app**

 This uses the following npm libraries: